IncogOwl/cse15l-lab-reports/lab-report-1-week-2.md

 Ex. ```scp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI```

 3. Use the up arrow key to use the last command executed to speeden your testing processes.
-4. Use this one line to transfer and run your program on the server in one line ```scp varunparekh@Varuns-Air-2 CSE15L % /WhereAmI.java cs15lwi22akr@ieng6.ucsd.edu:~/; ssh cs15lwi22akr@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"```
+4. Use this one line as an example or a template for further use to transfer and run your program on the server in one line ```scp varunparekh@Varuns-Air-2 CSE15L % /WhereAmI.java cs15lwi22akr@ieng6.ucsd.edu:~/; ssh cs15lwi22akr@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"```

 ## **That is it.
 This is all you need to know to be able to connect to a remote server optimally.
 Use it wisely.**